3billion

 The BEACONS (Building Evidence and Collaboration for Genomics in Nationwide Newborn Screening) project is a pioneering U.S. initiative aimed at integrating Whole Genome Sequencing (WGS) into public health newborn screening.
 It focuses on 746 genes linked to 777 conditions that are clinically actionable within the first year of life, setting a new global benchmark for pediatric precision medicine.

-BEACONS (Building Evidence and Collaboration for Genomics in Nationwide Newborn Screening)
+Reference: BEACONS (Building Evidence and Collaboration for Genomics in Nationwide Newborn Screening) Project

 1. The Shift from “More Data” to “Early Actionability”